Fruit picking: Apple picking

 Apple picking is an activity found at apple farms.
 Apple orchards may be opened to the public, allowing consumers to pick their own apples or purchase pre-picked apples.

-Although this is ultimately a method of purchasing apples, it is often a social activity as well.
+Although it is ultimately a method of purchasing apples, apple picking is often a social activity as well.
 Apple picking is often a very popular dating ritual in the American Midwest.
 Apple orchards catering to a family outing will provide additional activities beyond the picking of apples.
-Many have petting zoos, restaurants and country shops that sell related products such as home-made jams and jellies.
-This aspect of the activity is especially popular in the Northeastern United States & Southern Ontario and Southern Québec in Canada.
+Many have petting zoos, restaurants, corn mazes and country shops that sell related products such as home-made jams and jellies.
+This aspect of the activity is especially popular in parts of North America where orchards are common, such as the Northeastern United States, Southern Ontario, Southern Québec and Nova Scotia in Canada.

 The apples that fall off the trees are often used to make apple cider.
-Apple cider is a juice made grinding the apples, then pressing out the juice.
+Apple cider is a juice made by grinding the apples, then pressing out the juice.

 There are several tests that are used to determine apple fruit maturity, and these will be described throughout this article.
 But before performing any measurement, the first step is to know how to collect a representative fruit sample from the orchard block.